Fertilising your house plants: everything you need to know

 2. The spray I have claims to deter pests.
 I have no idea if it does, but it doesn’t hurt!

-if you have any specific questions on fertilising plants feel free to leave a comment.
+If you have any specific questions on fertilising plants feel free to leave a comment.
 If you’re after a way to keep track of your fertilising schedule, I have resources for that here.

 Leave a comment